jaxfry/Solace/JOURNAL.md

 # 13 August - Final Assembly and slight rewrite of the entire code!
 (4 hours)
 - I finished the code for the voice assistant, and it works!
 - YAY!
+- Check readme for the final pictures :) I think it turned out great!